itsjbe/chisel/README.md

     or disable caching by setting this variable to "-".
 You can optionally provide a certificate notification email by setting CHISEL_LE_EMAIL.

+    --tls-ca, a path to a PEM encoded CA certificate bundle or a directory holding multiple PEM encode CA certificate bundle files, which is used to validate client connections.
+The provided CA certificates will be used instead of the system roots.
+This is commonly used to implement mutual-TLS.

     --pid Generate pid file in current working directory

     -v, Enable verbose logging